 January 16, 2013 (JUBA) – Forces opposed to South Sudan government “appear to be in control” of Malakal, the Upper Nile state capital, a United Nations official said on Thursday.

-- Soldiers from South Sudan’s army patrol the streets of Malakal in the Upper Nile State of South Sudan on December 31, 2013 (AFP)
+- Soldiers from the South Sudanese army patrol the streets of Malakal, the capital of South Sudan’s Upper Nile state on 31 December 2013 (AFP)

 “The mission reports that anti-government forces appear to be in control of the town [Malakal], Farhan Haq, a spokesperson for the Secretary General told a UN briefing in New York.